 A generic diagram of the MANX experiment is shown in Figure 12.
 An incident beam of muons with momentum around 350 MeV/c passes through an upstream spectrometer where the trajectory, time, and momentum of each particle are measured.
 A matching section, which may be integrated with the spectrometer, then brings the beam to match the HCC acceptance.
 The beam then passes through a thin window that contains the liquid helium of the HCC.
 The beam passes through the liquid helium filled HCC where the momentum is degraded and 6D cooling occurs.
 The ~200 MeV/c beam exits the HCC through another thin window into the matching and spectrometer sections and is stopped in the calorimeter.
-Timing counters and Cherenkov counters in the spectrometer sections and the calorimeter at the end of the channel will be used for particle identification.
+Timing counters and Cherenkov counters in the spectrometer sections.